 - Roast the turkey using the Brine and Butter Cheesecloth method per the recipe guidelines.

-- Prepare the Easy Holiday Turnip Gratin, slice the turnips, and assemble the dish.
+- Prepare a quick side dish like an Easy Holiday Turnip Gratin, slice the turnips, and assemble the dish.

-- Pull Cornbread Dressing from the refrigerator, allowing it to reach room temperature.
+- Pull the dressing from the refrigerator, allowing it to reach room temperature.

 - Set the table.